kwbrady/AIAYN/README.md

 # AIAYN

+_Note: This model is still being trained and the Initial_Weights referenced in the script have not yet been uploaded_

 A PyTorch implementation of the transformer from the paper [Attention Is All You Need](https://arxiv.org/abs/1706.03762)

 This is a personal project that I'm using to build intuition about transformer training and operation.
 It makes use of a number of inbuilt PyTorch classes, but I've substituted my own implementations for areas where I needed checks on understanding.
 In particular, I define my own version of multi-head attention and the classes needed to organize the Multi30k English-German dataset into PyTorch objects.